Two first-time candidates face off in Mount Pleasant

 Denise Anastasio and Willie Riley both seek a two-year term on the Village Board for seat No. 4.
 Both are running for elected office for the first time.

 The other two seats, No. 2 and No. 6, are held by Bud Eastman and Anna Marie Clausen, respectively, who are running unopposed.
-The salary for the position is $6,754.
+The salary for village trustees is $6,754.

 The Journal Times will run election profiles throughout the next month leading up to the election.